microsoft/rag-experiment-accelerator/README.md

 The following configuration options turns on this experimantation approachs:

-### Generate hypothertical answer for the question in query
+### Generate hypothetical answer for the question in query
 ```json
 {
     "query_expansion": "generated_hypothetical_answer"